 Reading from the UK?
 Here are the points that are specifically relevant for material choice:

 The NHS does not routinely fund dental implants — titanium or zirconia — for cosmetic replacement.
 Implants typically fall under Band 3 private treatment or NHS exemption.
-Health tourism to Turkey can offer savings of up to 70% compared to UK private rates; that cost advantage does not mean a quality compromise.
+Health tourism to Turkey can cost a fraction of UK private rates; that cost advantage does not mean a quality compromise.

 If you are flying to Istanbul for treatment, you want to get the material right first time — a revision means a new trip.
 That is why we do a full video consultation before treatment: bite analysis for bruxism risk, soft tissue assessment for aesthetic zone cases.
 An incorrect material choice creates not just clinical but logistical cost.